 The ScrumMaster should not be the ‘people’ manager -1

-Agile Carolinas had a good meeting tonight about the ‘iteration manager’ role, that one firm is using.
+At Agile Carolinas we recently had a good meeting tonight about the ‘iteration manager’ role that one firm is using.
 And with a good discussion of the pros and cons.
 Many thanks to Ike Eichorn and Brad Ball.

 I do not wish to discuss all the ideas raised, but make a few observations about how I see the ScrumMaster being effective.